KinMengNg/Term_3_DDW_2D/README.md

 3) [Credits](https://github.com/KinMengNg/Term_3_DDW_2D/tree/main#include-credits)

 ## How to install and run
-1) '''git clone '''
+First '''git clone '''
-2) Create a virtual environment and install all dependencies by
+Create a virtual environment and install all dependencies by
 ''' pipenv install'''
 '''pipenv shell'''
-3) Now, you have all the depencies!
+Now, you have all the depencies!
 Feel free to flask run now :-)

 ## How to use